 “AI Assistance for Language: DeepL trains artificial intelligence to understand and translate texts.”

-Deepl is a neural machine translation service.
-It covers a limited number of languages but is known for doing a better job than Google Translate on some language pairs.
+Deepl is a neural machine translation service, which especially excels with European languages.
+It covers a limited (yet growing!) number of languages.
+It is said that it does a better job than Google Translate on some language pairs.

 Google Cloud Translation